editing

 Contributing Editor, 2016 — present

-My work at EqualPride (formerly Pride Media) — parent company of The Advocate, Out Magazine, and other publications — has evolved over time.
-I started as a columnist and contributing editor at The Advocate in 2016, when I launched the "Sexy Beast" column for Advocate.com.
-To date, the column has generated the site's best traffic and continues to do so.
-I currently write the "Last Call" column in print issues of Out Magazine and contribute to other titles in the EqualPride family.
+My work at EqualPride (formerly Pride Media) — the parent company of The Advocate, Out Magazine, and other landmark LGBTQ publications — has evolved over time.
+I began as a columnist and contributing editor at The Advocate in 2016, when I launched the "Sexy Beast" column for Advocate.com.
+I now write the "Last Call" column in Out Magazine and contribute to other titles in the EqualPride family.

 The Saint Foundation